Realaiz/Buyers-Agent-MERN-Website/README.md

 * Azure Web Services 3 - Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 [Source](https://aws.amazon.com/ec2/)

+### Planning Methodology

+For this project I will implement Agile development methodology.
+I will be adding features in short sprints with deadlines and reviewing the code after.
+This will be tracked using github projects with the kanban planning format, with a User Stories list, an In progress list, a To Do list, and a completed tasks list.

 ----